basho/basho_docs/source/languages/en/riak/ops/advanced/aae.md

 Remember that you will need to [[restart the node|riak-admin Command Line#restart]] for any configuration-related changes to take effect.

+The directory deletion method above can also be used to force a rebuilding of hash trees.

 ## Monitoring AAE